 Smoking cessation and vaccination

 Patients with the chronic bronchitis phenotype of COPD often produce thick sputum on a frequent basis.
-Mucolytic agents are not associated with an increase in adverse effects and may be beneficial during exacerbations of COPD. [ ] They result in a small reduction in the frequency of acute exacerbations, but do not improve lung function or quality of life.
+Mucolytic agents are not associated with an increase in adverse effects and may be beneficial during exacerbations of COPD. [ ] They result in a small reduction in the frequency of acute exacerbations and in days of disability per month, but do not improve lung function or quality of life.
+One meta-analysis comparing erdosteine, carbocysteine, and acetylcysteine concluded that erdosteine had the most favorable safety and efficacy profile.
+Erdosteine reduced the risk of hospitalization due to an acute exacerbation, and erdosteine and acetylcysteine reduced the duration of an acute exacerbation.
+Erdosteine and carbocysteine are not available in the US and some other countries.
 Mucolytic agents may be most beneficial for patients not on inhaled corticosteroids.
-The use of positive expiratory pressure (PEP) therapy to clear secretions during acute exacerbations has been found to improve subjective feelings of breathlessness but was not associated with decreased hospitalizations or rate of exacerbations.

 GOLD guidelines recommend long-term oxygen therapy in stable patients who have: